MichaelSiehl/Atomic_Subroutines-Part_4a--Implementing_A_Circular_Synchronization/README.md

  the failed image numbers:           0           0           0           0
 ```
 This time, the 'remote abort of synchronization status' is FALSE.
 Thus, the CIRCULAR synchronization process as a whole did complete successfully before the synchronization abort was initiated remotely.<br />
+(Another working option would be to place SYNC IMAGES statements in the code.
+But the aim here was to show the same effect with customized circular synchronization procedures.
+Besides, SYNC IMAGES would only work with ordered execution segments.)<br />